 - Be aware of all entrances and exits, and prevent access to residence halls and restricted areas. - Assist in making sure the event remains in the reserved event space. - Assist the host and/or servers when they want to eject someone from the event. - Be assigned to a specific room or area at the event.
-They are responsible for the assigned area and should be aware of the behavior occurring. - Report any suspicious behavior to the host and Campus Safety immediately. - Remain in their role until they are relieved by a replacement floater.
+They are responsible for the assigned area and should be aware of the behavior occurring. - Report any suspicious behavior to the host and Campus Safety immediately. - Be sober for the duration of their shift. - Remain in their role until they are relieved by a replacement floater.